Julia Meyers (PhD candidate)

 My research interests are in juvenile age estimation methods.
 I also have an interest in how archaeology plays a role in human rights violations investigations.
 My research explores how often, in what circumstances, and what age estimation methods are used and the limitations in their application when investigating child deaths in human rights abuse situations.

-My project will be examining the lived child experiences during the social and economic transition from the Islamic to Late Medieval Christian Period in Portugal.
+My project will be examining the lived child experiences during the social and economic transition from the Islamic to Late Medieval Christian Period in the Algarve, Portugal.

 I completed my undergraduate honours thesis focusing on "Age estimation of immature human skeletal remains from mandibular and cranial bone dimensions in the postnatal period".
 After completion of my MA dissertion I continued to be graduate a student in the Department of Archaeology once I was accepted in the MA program in 2020.